lawrencekm/url-uptime-monitor/README.md

 -------------
      node server.mjs delete --url "https://example.com"

-Web Interface
+2.Web Interface
 =============
 You can also add or delete URLs using an HTML form.

 Start the server:

-     node server.mjs
+     node server.mjs or npm start

 Open your browser and navigate to:

 http://localhost:3000

 Use the forms to add or delete URLs.
+You must enter the URL exactly(without trailing/leading spaces) to delete.

 Code Explanation
 ================